-Who can register the birth?If you were married when your baby was born or conceived, either you or your partner can register the birth.
+If you were married when your baby was born or conceived, either you or your partner can register the birth.
 If you're not married and want the father's details on the register, then you will both have to go and sign the birth register together, or show a declaration of the father's paternity (you can get this form from the registrar).

 Most parents register their child's birth, but sometimes neither the mother nor father can attend.
 In this case, registration can be done by:The occupier of the house or hospital where your child was bornSomeone who was present at the birthSomeone who is responsible for the child

 You should also take your child's personal child health record or 'red book' as some registrars may ask to see it.